jamulussoftware/jamuluswebsite/wiki/en/en-Onboarding.md

 If you don't want others to hear your audio, click on "Mute Myself" (left to your personal mix) which will stop your audio from being sent to other musicians.

-While we're already here: "Settings" opens – of course – the settings window with all the audio settings.
+While we're already here: "Settings" opens – of course – the settings window with all the audio settings which you probably want to change for your needs.

 More information about using Jamulus can be found in the [Software Manual](Software-Manual).